espruino/BangleApps/README.md

      "evaluate":true          // if supplied, data isn't quoted into a String before upload
                               // (eg it's evaluated as JS)
     },
+  "sortorder" : 0,            // optional - choose where in the list this goes.
+                              // this should only really be used to put system
+                              // stuff at the top
   ]
 }
 ```